luisegarduno/pog-setup/lockdown-ios/README.md

 The user would have access to **ALL** of them.
 However, now you must now pay for them :(

 Within this folder are the "Advanced curated lists" that you must now pay for.

+> Open Source: Since firewalls have access to *everything* you do, it's critical that any firewall you use should be open source. **Lockdown is 100% open source**.